khicks/vault-le-upload/README.md

 * `-a|--address`: The address of the vault server, including protocol, IP/hostname, and port.
 Default: "`http://127.0.0.1:8200`".
 * `-m|--mount-point`: The mount point where the certificates will be stored.
 Default: "`secret`".
 * `-p|--path`: The path where the certificates will be stored.
 Default: "`ssl-certs`".
+* `-t|--token`: The token for authentication.
+Setting this option is not recommended.
+Use the `VAULT_TOKEN` environment variable instead.
 * `-r|--role-id`: The AppRole Role ID for authentication.
 Setting this option is not recommended.
-Use `VAULT_ROLE_ID` environment variable instead.
+Use the `VAULT_ROLE_ID` environment variable instead.
 * `-s|--secret-id`: The Approle Secret ID for authentication.
 Setting this option is not recommended.
-Use `VAULT_SECRET_ID` environment variable instead.
+Use the `VAULT_SECRET_ID` environment variable instead.

 ### Run